Robert W. Hemphill: Education and career

 Born on May 10, 1915, in Chester, South Carolina, Hemphill attended the public schools.
 He graduated with an Artium Baccalaureus degree from the University of South Carolina in 1936 and with a Bachelor of Laws from the University of South Carolina School of Law in 1938.
 At the university, Hemphill was a member of the Euphradian Society.
 He was admitted to the bar in 1938 and commenced the practice of law in Chester until 1964.
 Hemphill volunteered in 1941 as a flying cadet in the United States Army Air Corps and served as a bomber pilot until December 1945.
 After returning from the war, he served as chairman of Chester County Democratic conventions in 1946 and 1947.
 He was elected to the South Carolina House of Representatives in 1946, serving from 1947 to 1948.
 He served as solicitor of the Sixth South Carolina Judicial Circuit from 1950 to 1956.

 Congressional service

 Hemphill was elected as a Democrat to the Eighty-fifth and to the three succeeding Congresses, serving from January 3, 1957, until his resignation May 1, 1964, to take a federal judicial post.
 During his Congressional service, he was a delegate to the North Atlantic Treaty Organization Congress in London in 1959.
+According to one observer, Hemphill was one of the most liberal members of South Carolina’s delegation.